Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 to display data on teacher-edit.php
 25. REVERT ALL CODES BACK TO GRADE AND SECTION INSTEAD OF CLASS
 26. REVERT ALL CODES BACK TO GRADE AND SECTION INSTEAD OF CLASS IN TEACHER-EDIT
+27. update section column length from 7 to 31 in section table
+28. create new table named registrar_office with 13 new columns see database_schema for reference